 Apostolic succession is an indispensable factor in preserving unity in the Church.
-Those in that succession are accountable to it, and are responsible to ensure that all teaching and practice in the Church is in keeping with her apostolic foundations.
-Mere personal conviction that one's teaching is correct can never be considered adequate proof of accuracy.
+Those in that succession are accountable to it and are responsible to ensure that all teaching and practice in the Church is in keeping with her apostolic foundations.
+The mere personal conviction that one's teaching is correct can never be considered adequate proof of accuracy.
 The number of denominations in the world can be accounted for in large measure because of a rejection of apostolic succession.

 Councils of the Church

 COUNCILS OF THE CHURCH.
 A monumental conflict (recorded in Acts 15) arose in the early Church over legalism—the keeping of Jewish laws by the Christians—as means of salvation.
 “Now the apostles and elders came together [in council] to consider this matter” (Acts 15:6).
 This council, held in Jerusalem, set the pattern for the subsequent calling of councils to settle problems.
 There have been hundreds of such councils—local and regional—over the centuries of the history of the Church, and seven councils specifically designated “Ecumenical,” that is, considered to apply to the whole Church.

 The Orthodox Church looks particularly to these Ecumenical Councils for authoritative teaching in regard to the faith and practice of the Church, aware that God has spoken through them.